Want to improve your family’s diet? Make fresh produce a little easier to swallow. Follow these tips to get your kids to eat more vegetables.

 Seasonal produce is also cheaper to purchase.
 Take a gander at your stores’ sales flyers to see what’s on special, being sure to match that up with what you know to be in season in your locale, within reason.

 We save money and eat tastier fruits and veg when I buy it during its peak.
-Check out my weekly Grocery Geek posts for ideas on whole, fresh foods to buy on a budget.

 Check out what sources of fresh, seasonal produce are available where you live.
 This might be the farmer’s market or a CSA or even a smaller grocery store that stocks food from local growers.